0xYYY/v3-periphery-foundry/docs/interfaces/INonfungiblePositionManager.md

-*Wraps Uniswap V3 positions in a non-fungible token interface which allows for them to be transferred and authorized.*
+*Decreases the amount of liquidity in a position and accounts it to the position*
 #### Parameters

 | Name | Type | Description |